mkostandin/so-also-v3/docs/CALENDAR_VIEW.md

 - **Responsive Design**: Optimized for all screen sizes and devices

 ### Event Display
-- **Day View Popups**: Click any date to view events in a detailed overlay
+- **Enhanced Day View Popups**: Click any date to view events in a redesigned overlay with direct navigation
 - **Event Details**: Comprehensive event information including:
   - Event title and description
   - Date and time information
-  - Location details
+  - Location details with distance
-  - Event type and category
+  - Event type and committee tags
-  - Organizer information
+  - Custom two-column layout

-- **Event Count Display**: Clear indication of total events shown
+- **Direct Navigation**: Click anywhere on event cards to navigate directly to event details
-- **Smart Layout**: Events organized by time within each day
+- **Smart Layout**: Events organized by time within each day with improved visual hierarchy

 ### Navigation & Interaction
 - **Arrow Navigation**: Intuitive Previous/Next month buttons using Lucide icons